Protest paradigm: Violent and nonviolent protests

 The type of coverage a nonviolent protest receives depends significantly on the issue being covered.
 Nonviolent protests are less likely to receive any news coverage at all because they are often deemed "not newsworthy," and one study found a high correlation between the number of arrests at Occupy Wall Street and the number of New York Times stories per week.

 As a result of how nonviolent protests often receive little news coverage, protesters are more likely to engage in violence in order to secure media attention, thereby endangering themselves.
-For example, the Women Against Pornography movement in Minneapolis was largely ignored until protesters "ransacked an adult bookstore," anarchists in Minneapolis only received attention after demolishing a TV set and shaming a Marine recruiting station's windows, and the 1999 Seattle WTO protests only received national coverage after protesters engaged in street violence with riot police.
+For example, the Women Against Pornography movement in Minneapolis was largely ignored until protesters "ransacked an adult bookstore," anarchists in Minneapolis only received attention after demolishing a TV set and smashing a Marine recruiting station's windows, and the 1999 Seattle WTO protests only received national coverage after protesters engaged in street violence with riot police.
 When news coverage emerges after nonviolent protests turn violent, it is usually in the form of bad or hard news and often focuses on details of the conflict rather than the issues being advocated by protesters.

-Yale anthropologist and left-wing political activist David Graeber argued "the US media is simply constitutionally incapable of reporting acts of police repression as 'violence' [...]
-If the police decide to attack a group of protesters, they will claim to have been provoked, and the media will repeat whatever the police say, no matter how implausible, as the basic initial facts of what happened."